 Your 16th was for your license, if you were fortunate enough to time it perfectly.
 Your 18th was your first step to being a legal adult; you could vote, go to a limited amount clubs that were honestly trash, and you might've told your parents "you can't tell me what to do, I'm an adult" which probably didn't go well.
 Now, your 21st; finally legal to drink alcohol even though you've probably, already, been participating illegally- and that's okay.
 I'm in no place to judge.

 Your 21st can go one of two ways, depending on if you've already been drinking or not.
 If you decided to take the 100% legal route, you'll end up making so many bitter beer faces that it'll become a permanent expression for the night.
 Whereas if you are already taking my route, you'll be taking shots like a champ and nothing will get in your way.
 I ordered a shot of Patron Silver Tequila at a bar in my college town and one of the guys in the bar said "there's no way that you can drink straight tequila when you're a fresh 21 year old".
 What did I do, you ask?
 I knocked it back while maintaining eye contact and left him speechless.
-I simply replied with "you should underestimate girls nowadays" and cocked an eyebrow with a devilish smirk.
+I simply replied with, "you shouldn't underestimate women nowadays", and cocked an eyebrow with a devilish smirk.
 If you're wondering, no I didn't go home with him.
 That poor guy was drinking fruitiest, low proof drink that the bar sold.
 Give me a break.

 Depending on if you were already drinking or not also depends on your future with alcohol.
 Will you drink more or less once you're legal?
 Well normally, people who have already been drinking tend to gradually bow out of the alcohol scene after their 21st because they've already lived-up their experiences, highlighted with the risk of getting caught.
 Now?
 What's the fun?
 People who chose to be legal will gradually get into it; bar-hopping, finding their favorite drink, etc. Either way you decide to go, you'll probably end up with an empty bottle shrine of all your past drunken adventures.